 21. Photography Policy

-Customers are encouraged to take as many photos of themselves, family and trees as they like.
-No further photography is permitted in 2020.
+Customers are encouraged to take as many photos of themselves, family and trees as they like during our sales season.

-For commercial photographers seeking to bring clients to the farm in 2021, we require a payment of $300 prior to entry into the farm.
+For commercial photographers seeking to bring clients to the farm in 2021, we require a payment of $500 prior to entry into the farm.
 You’re then generally welcome to bring clients from Thursday November 4th through Wednesday, November 24th .
 After that, no commercial photography is permitted.
 We accept Venmo and Apple Pay in advance, credit cards and cash in person.
 We are limiting the total number of photographers to 15 this year and as of 9/19/2021 we are sold out of availability.
 We look forward to seeing our photographers and families at the farm this season!

 Contact us at email@example.com for further details.